 As a real estate professional, you know that your business is only as good as the planning you put into it.
-So, when you’re headed into the busy selling season, here are five real estate business strategies you can do right now to be ready for summer.
+So, when you’re heading into a busy selling season, here are five real estate business strategies you can do right now to be ready for summer.

 1. Automate Everything You Can